 If you’re retaining water, snack on some melon!
 It helps flush out excess water from your system and because it’s loaded with potassium, it acts as a natural electrolyte!

-Green tea can aid in digestion and quell the symptoms of bloating.
-Not only that, but drinking green tea can help you avoid sugary, caffeinated soft drinks, which themselves are often a source of bloating.
+Not only that but drinking green tea can help you avoid sugary, caffeinated soft drinks, which themselves are often a source of stomach trouble.

 Onions can help gastrointestinal issues and also kick your digestive system into gear.